Multi-Tenant SaaS

 Creating Object Types

-In addition to tenant and group, our app has a resource type called 'report'.
+In addition to tenant and role, our app has a resource type called 'report'.
 A report is an instance of data and visualizations that can be created, edited and viewed by users in a tenant based on their roles and permissions.
 Reports cannot be accessed by users outside of their tenant.

 To summarize then, these are the following relationships that we need to be able to resolve in our app:

-belong to? - Who can edit and/or view a given
+- Who can edit and/or view a given

 report